 A world-leading science center for addressing the complex challenges facing humanity.
-Their vision is “a world where social-ecological systems are understood, governed and managed, to enhance human well-being and the capacity to deal with complexity and change, for the sustainable co-evolution of human civilizations with the biosphere.
-Focuses on the advance of research for governance and management of social-ecological systems to secure ecosystem services for human well-being and resilience for long-term sustainability.
+Their vision is “a world where social-ecological systems are understood, governed and managed, to enhance human well-being and the capacity to deal with complexity and change.
+It focuses on the advance of research for governance and management of social-ecological systems to secure ecosystem services for human well-being and resilience for long-term sustainability.
 The center applies and further develops the scientific achievements of this research within practice, policy and academic training.

 They believe in the importance of reconnecting to the biosphere and work against the notion that nature is something separate from society.
 They work inside of the social-ecological systems and base their activities on the belief that development can no longer be done without an increased understanding of nature’s role for our own survival and well-being.
 Their research is conducted within the framework of “planetary boundaries”—a key concept promoted by SRC.

 The center is a joint initiative between Stockholm University and the Beijer Institute of Ecological Economics at The Royal Swedish Academy Sciences.
 It is mainly funded by Mistra, Sweden’s strategic environmental communication, science communication and education.

 - Stewardship & Transformation: Explores the “knowledge systems, values, meanings, practices, behaviours, and governance arrangements that can contribute to fair and just sustainable futures”

 - Interacting Complexities: Aims to “advance understanding of how to address complex sustainability challenges by drawing on different complexity perspectives.”

 - Food for Resilience: Studies the ” prerequisites for and pathways to sustainable and resilient global food systems.”

 - Anthropocene Dynamics: Explores the “explores the implications of living in a time where humans are the main force for change on the planet.”